 Long Branch: City of Beach Clubs

 Long Branch is a beach town — one of the best ever.
-Shore lovers have known it for 150 years now.
-During my Long Branch history research, I’ve found few things to elicit more nostalgia than folks on their favorite local beach clubs.
+Shore lovers have known it for over 150 years now.
+During my deep-dive research into Long Branch history, I’ve found few things to elicit more nostalgia than when folks talk about their favorite beach clubs.
+They are central to city identity and appeal.

 Long Branch beach scenes …